fnalways/terminus-docs/docs/how-to/terminus/index.md

 ![alt text](/images/how-to/terminus/terminus.jpg)

-Terminus OS comes with a variety of pre-installed apps to meet regular needs and a marketplace where you can install additional applications, recommendation algorithms, and large language models with a single click.
-You can use Terminus OS as effortlessly as any desktop you are familiar with.

 Thanks for using Terminus OS!
 Terminus OS offers a seamless user experience with a variety of pre-installed apps to meet your everyday needs.
 Our marketplace allows you to easily install additional applications, recommendation algorithms, and large language models with a single click.
 Use Terminus OS as effortlessly as any desktop you're familiar with.

 This guide serves as the user manual for Terminus OS's pre-installed applications.
 Explore the sections below to get started.